LucianPopaLP/ECUPrint/README.md

+# ECUPrint - Physical Fingerprinting Electronic Control Units on CAN Buses inside Cars and SAE J1939 Compliant Vehicles [[pdf]](https://www.aut.upt.ro/~bgroza/Papers/ecuprint.pdf)

+Information related to our work, the dataset, the publication and contacts are detailed here and on the [institution website](https://www.aut.upt.ro/~bgroza/projects/ecuprint/).

 # ECUPrint Dataset

 The ECUPrint dataset is a collection of raw CAN voltage samples and CAN logs.
 Skew and voltage data is collected from 10 vehicles, ranging from small cars to SUVs and a heavy-duty vehicle, totaling 54 ECUs.
 In order to enable the CAN data collection we employed two devices: a CANcaseXL and a Pico Scope 5000 Series.
 The voltage collection setup is shown below: the CAN bus is accessed via the OBD-II pins with the previously mentioned tools.